AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 serverless remove
 ```

 ## Changelog / Major Recent Features

 * June 6, 2018  - Initial public release
 * June 21, 2018 - Moved configuration to env variables, bugfix, more exception handling
 * September 27, 2018 - [Bugfix, internal AWS tags prefixed with aws: caused failures, renaming those tag keys](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/pull/8)
+* November 26, 2018 - [Feature Snapshot Volumes added](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/pull/11), thanks [@milvain](https://github.com/milvain) for the [idea](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/issues/9)

+## Adoption / Usage

+This script is in use at a number of my clients including [OlinData](https://olindata.com), [Shake-On](https://www.shake-on.com/), [Xeelas](https://xeelas.nl) and [RVillage](https://rvillage.com), and a few others which I can not name.

+If you're happily using this script somewhere for a client to make them super happy let me know so I can add a section here for shoutouts to happy customers.  +1 to open source eh?

 ## Support, Feedback & Questions

-Please feel free to file Github bugs if you find any.
+Please feel free to file Github bugs if you find any or suggestions for features!
 If you're technically minded, please feel free to fork and make your own modifications.
 If you make any fixed/changes that are awesome, please send me pull requests or patches.

 If you have any questions/problems beyond that, feel free to email me at one of the emails in [author](#author) above.